dolittle-einar/JavaScript.Build/README.md

 }
 ```

-You can then simply run the `gulp build_all` from the folder of the `package.json` file.
+You can then simply run the `gulp build` from the folder of the `package.json` file.
 To make it more consistent, you could include it in your `package.json` file:

 ```json